Skip to main content

 • SBI Nifty Index Fund (Direct Growth)

 These are simple, low-cost, diversified, and require zero active monitoring.
-You can always add more funds later.

-One Fund Is Enough to Start
+One Fund is Enough to Start

 You don't need 5 funds on day one.
 One well-chosen fund is better than a confusing portfolio of 8 overlapping funds.
+You can always add more later as you learn.

 Use our Fund Screener to filter and compare funds within any category.
+Start with the "Large Cap" or "Index" filter.

 Mutual Fund investments are subject to market risks, read all scheme related documents carefully.
 Past performance is not indicative of future returns.